HiPERCAM/hipercam/docs/reduction.rst

 Flat fields with |hiper| are taken at twilight in areas of sky with as few stars as possible.
-One should offset the telescope between images to allow stars to be removed. |hiper| takes images at high-speed so one can normally aquire more than 100 frames in a single run, but the different CCDs will have different count levels on any one frame, and will come out of saturation at different times.
+One should offset the telescope between images to allow stars to be removed.
+At the GTC, |hiper|'s driving routine, ``hdriver`` can drive the telescope as well as the instrument, making spiralling during sky flats straightforward.
+One can normally aquire more than 100 frames in a single run, but the different CCDs will have different count levels on any one frame, and will come out of saturation at different times.
 The count levels will also be falling or rising according to whether the flats were taken at evening or morning twilight.

 The task of making the flat fields is thus to combine a series of frames with differing count levels while removing features that vary between images.
 In